Course Selection

 Note – If you see a green check mark you are not required to choose another course in that section and can proceed to your next choice.
 A red exclamation mark appears if courses still need to be selected in that area.
 If you do not see the course you are looking for, it may be on the ‘NEXT’ page.

 4. Continue to select courses until you have chosen eight courses.
-(Only students going into Grade 12 are eligible for spares.)
+(Only students going into Grade 12 with sufficient credits are eligible for spares.)

 Grade specific requirements

-• You may select a combination of academic, applied, locally developed, open courses for your high school diploma.
+• You may select a combination of academic, applied, locally developed, and open courses for your high school diploma – see the notes regarding your pathway below.

 • University and college bound students must take the appropriate pathway in order to prepare for the necessary Grade 11 and Grade 12 courses.

-• If you have not yet completed an arts credit (drama, dance, music, visual art) and/or a physical education credit, it is highly recommended you select them in Grade 10.
+• If you have not yet completed an arts credit (drama, dance, music, visual art, a technology credit, and/or a physical education credit, it is highly recommended you select them in Grade 10.

 • Most Grade 11 and all Grade 12 courses have a required prerequisite course.
 It is recommended that you start planning backwards by looking at Grade 11 and 12 courses you may wish to take and ensure that you have completed the necessary Grade 9 or 10 courses.